 It appears this is what has finally happened to me, just as it did to both of them.
 Jeff and Bryan are published writers, with thousands of books sold.
 My two little eBooks may have garnered 50 sold over the course of three years.
 There’s a good reason for that which has nothing to do with the content.
 Finding a good book has as much to do with promotion as any other one thing.
 The best book in the world will never be read, if people can’t find it.

 Like thousands of others I thought if I wrote it and put it on Amazon/Kindle, why it was there for the whole world to see.
-That’s true, along with how many millions of others?
+That’s true, along with how many hundreds of millions of others?
 The ones that get noticed are those with a promo team behind them that starts months in advance of publication promoting the book.
 Lesson learned.

 So for you reading this be aware there is a new voice emerging that intends to be heard.
 Only because there are those with a need, maybe even a desperate one, to be encouraged that they too have a voice that needs to be heard.
 Is that you?